pinot-contrib/pinot-docs/users/user-guide-query/querying-pinot.md

 ### UDF

 Functions have to be implemented within Pinot.
 Injecting functions is not yet supported.
 The example below demonstrate the use of UDFs.
-More examples in [Transform Function in Aggregation Grouping](https://docs.pinot.apache.org/users/user-guide-query/supported-transformations)
+For more examples, see [Transform Function in Aggregation Grouping](https://docs.pinot.apache.org/users/user-guide-query/supported-transformations).

 ```sql
 SELECT COUNT(*)